 Our team find visiting settings extremely rewarding and from feedback received we know that the memories and experiences that those we work with are extremely worth while.

-We are now pleased to be taking bookings for students within our School of Arts, for visits with our Educate workshops and for creative consultancy with our Creative events programme.
+We are now pleased to be taking bookings for visits with our Educate workshops and for our creative consultancy with our Creative events programme.
 We cannot wait to continue to follow our ethos of ‘building confidence creatively’ through the delivery of our work.

 To ensure that we are doing our absolute best to make our visits to you as safe as possible for all involved, please see our adaptions and plans to minimise risk below:

 Our team will discuss the current Covid -19 procedures within your setting or venue prior to arrival and ensure any of our team attending are made fully aware of both your Covid-19 and safeguarding requirements.
 Should you require our team members to wear masks at any point of the day our team would be more than happy to adhere to this.